akaspin/jquery.panner/README.md

         css: {'overflow': 'hidden'}
     });

+CSS can be completelly disabled, if you prefer another way, like media queries.
+Just set `css` option to `false`.

 ## Brakes

 If you dig basic usage, you might notice that when ribbon (`.pan`) came up